iiiir/bwamapping/README.md

 # bwa aln pipeline
 - bwa mapping + dedup
 - bwa hybrid mapping + dedup + split
-The pipeline is for GRCh37 and GRCh38.
+The pipeline works for single references such as GRCh37 and GRCh38, as well as hybrid genomes (e.g. mm9+dm3).

 ## dependencies
 + bwa